ashbig/Azurify/README.md

 ## Installation

-Azurify is written in python 3 and has additional dependencies that can be installed via pip.
+Azurify is written in python 3 and has additional dependencies that can be installed via pip and git.
 Any dependencies associated with model and figure generation are outside of Azurify and will need to be installed manually.
 ```
+#git lfs is required for large resource files -- https://git-lfs.com/

+git lfs install
 git clone https://github.com/faryabiLab/Azurify.git

 pip install catboost